jamielohoff/jamielohoff.github.io/_pages/about.md

 - Quantum Field Theory, although the Renormalization of QED is still kind of a fucked-up thing to me, Symmetry-breaking and Goldstone Bosons are a cool theory
 - Topological Edge States, Topological Insulators, Topological QFT, but only the basics
 - Differential Geometry and Topology (my favorite field, only non-standard for a physicist)
+- Qunatum Information Theory, but never used a Quantum Computer

+Stuff that is on my To-Learn list:
+- Physical Computing, e.g. memristors, coupled systems of spins, computing with lasers and non-linear optics etc.
+- Neuroscience, especially wet-ware computing, i.e. use actual biological substrates to do stuff (I am dreaming of a GPU that literally lives inside my PC)
+- Brain-Machine Interfaces, remote-controlling of prosthetics
+- Robotics, in particular drones and sunmarines

 CV: <br>